 Guyana’s growing extractive sectors are key to the nation’s development and there is an understanding of that among local communities, however, the plight of residents at Matthew’s Ridge highlights the need for more robust engagement on the part of the government when monitoring the activities of companies like GMI and enforcing laws which are supposed to protect citizens, their livelihoods and environment.

 This story was produced with the support of the Wilson Center and Earth Journalism Network.
-It was originally published by Kaieteur News on 25 August 2021 and has been lightly edited for length and clarity.
+It was originally published by Kaieteur News on 25 August 2021 and broadcast on Guyana's HGP TV on 9 September 2021.
+It has been lightly edited for length and clarity.

 Banner image: Manganese mining operations at Matthew's Ridge / Credit: Melina Harris.